jreisdorff/music-explorer-app/README.md

 The page style was adapted from this twitter bootstrap example: http://getbootstrap.com/examples/jumbotron/.
 I had spent a lot of time trying to write the css for this page on my own, then realized that I could use bootstrap to allow myself more time to focus on working with Angular and the Graph API.
 Another great benefit of using bootstrap is that it takes advantage of responsive design, allowing the page to load well in a variety of platforms, from desktop to mobile.

 In this html, I used ng-show and ng-hide to dynamically show or hide elements on the page, depending on which data is available from the graph API calls at the time.
-I'm using the ng-repeat directive and looping via "m in music.data" to dynamically create the band divs.
+I'm using the ng-repeat directive and looping via "m in music.data" to dynamically create the div for each band.

 Scripts are placed at the bottom of the document for quick page load times.